Rotageek has a Gaps feature at the top of the Scheduler to indicate that a shift needs to be filled but is not yet assigned to a team member.

 Once you've added your unassigned shifts to the Gaps row, the next step is to choose which employee you want to give the shift to.
 There are two possible options for choosing the person you want.

 1) Use the Scheduler to Select an Employee

 To help you decide who you want to give the shift to, your employees' scheduled hours and contracted hours are displayed under their name.
 Scheduled hours appear first, and are green if they are less than or equal to contracted hours.
-These will turn red when an employee has exceeded their contracted hours for the week.

 2) Send a Gaps Notification to Available Employees

 Instead of just allocating the gap shift to an available employee of the manager's choice, managers can notify their team about the unassigned shift to see who'd like to take on the extra hours.
 This is done by sending a Gaps Notification.

 Press Tools > Send gap shifts.
 This launches a dialogue box where you can decide which gap shifts to send.
 Select the gap shifts you want to send, and the employees of your chice if needs be.
 When you're done, click Send.
 A green circle appears in the top right corner of a gap shift when a notification has been sent to your team.

 Selected team members will now be able to see the available shift via their Employee Mobile App.
 If they are interested in taking it they can request the shift.

 When an employee has expressed interest in working a gap shift, x requested will appear at the bottom of the shifts.
 Click the gap shift and press Assign to see who has responded and to assign the shift to them.
 Employee responses to gap shifts will be listed in chronological order based on when they requested the shift.
 This helps managers to ensure fairness.